Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 In Table \ref{tab4}, we show the training complexity in terms of sample complexity and the scale of the DNNs, which are the number of training samples and the number of free parameters (in million, using `M' for short) required by each DNN to achieve the same normalized sum rate, respectively.
-The corresponding hyper-parameters of the DNNs are given in Table \ref{tab_hp}, where ``3+1'' or ``3+3'' means three convolutional layers plus one or three fully connected layers.
 It is shown that the CCNN is with higher training complexity than the EdgeGNN due to the larger hypothesis space, and the LCNN needs more training samples than the CCNN due to its mismatched hypothesis space.
 When $N=4$, $K=2$, the LCNN needs fewer training samples than the FNN and F-LCNN.
-This is because the approximation error of the LCNN in this case is small, and fewer samples are required to reduce the estimation error thanks to the fewer free parameters.
+This is because the approximation error of the LCNN in this case is small, and fewer samples are required to reduce the estimation error thanks to the fewer trainable parameters.
 When $N=8$ and $K=4$, the sample complexity of the LCNN is even larger than the FNN in order to compensate for the large approximation error caused by the mismatched hypothesis space.

-In summary, the normalized sum rate of the CCNN is lower than the EdgeGNN with a given number of training samples and the training complexity of the CCNN is higher than the EdgeGNN to achieve the same performance.
+In summary, the normalized sum rate of the CCNN is lower than the EdgeGNN with a given number of training samples, and the training complexity of the CCNN is higher than the EdgeGNN to achieve the same performance.
 This indicates that the learning efficiency of the CCNN is lower than the EdgeGNN, which is caused by the non-exactly matched inductive bias to the precoding policy that leads to larger estimation error.
 This agrees with the analyses in previous section.